kevinbcarpenter/b2b-tooling/README.md

-# Back 2 Basics - Tooling to be a better developer
+# Back 2 Basics - Tooling intuition to be a better developer

 - Alternative titles
-    - Learning from your compiler and tools.
+    - Intuition from your compiler and tools.
-    - Your tools can be your teacher!
+    - Your tools provide intuition!

 ## Abstract
-Many people are excited or terrified for AI when it comes to software development.
+Many people are excited or terrified about how AI may change software development.
 However over the years the tools we use to develop have improved significantly.
 It used to be a the compiler could barely tell us we were missing a semicolon, now it will tell us the exact location.
 The results from compilers has improved but are we doing all we can with them?
 Do you always understand what they are saying?

 In this talk we will review just how much they have.
 We will look at the common tools we use every day in our compilers and static analysis and work through some of the common and edge case errors.
 We will pull apart items that are either code specific or linker specific and how to tell the difference.
 Then we will look at static analysis and learn how we can use these tools to improve ourselves as developer.